rodriguessdeyson/pid-tuner/README.md

 > Where Ku and Pu are, respectively., ultimate gain e ultimate period.

+### 6. Trial and Error (T&E)

+The Trial and Error method is a manual, intuitive approach to tuning a PID (Proportional–Integral–Derivative) controller.
+It involves iteratively adjusting the controller's three gains, proportional (Kp), integral (Ki), and derivative (Kd), based on how the system responds to changes.

+This method is especially useful when a system model is available and its step response can be analyzed.
+By applying a step input to the model and observing its output, the tuning process becomes more structured, helping the operator make informed adjustments to each gain parameter.

+Typically, the process begins by:

+1. Start with Ki and Kd set to zero;
+2. Gradually increase Kp until the system responds with steady oscillations or a critically damped behavior;
+3. Adjust Ki to eliminate any steady-state error observed in the step response;
+4. Fine-tune Kd to reduce overshoot and improve settling time and overall system stability.

+While this method is straightforward, it relies heavily on the operator’s experience and judgment, which can make it less precise and time-consuming compared to analytical or automated tuning methods.

 # References
 - Ziegler, J.G., & Nichols, N.B.
 (1942).
 Optimum settings for automatic controllers.
 Transactions of the ASME, 64(11), 759-768.
 - Chien, I., Hrones, J.A., & Reswick, J.B.
 (1952).
 On the Automatic Control of Generalized Passive Systems.
 Transactions of the ASME, 74, 175-185.